 Library Committee Work

-As part of my job as a Youth Services Librarian, I am involved in a variety of library-wide planning committees, including:
+As part of my job as a Youth Services Librarian, I was involved in a variety of library-wide planning committees, including:

 As the founding chair, I worked with library staff, administration, and volunteers to create the annual Wizards & Wands Festival, a library-wide, after-hours celebration of all things magic.
 From 2018-present, I managed a 15+ person committee, led monthly meetings, and planned, directed, and implemented all activities, decor, and presenters related to the event.
 As chair, I oversaw an annual $18,000 budget, coordinated event staff and volunteers, and consulted with other departments to create the best experience for everyone.
 Learn more here.